CaoRuiming/data-science-final-project/docs/post_1.md

 # Data Science Final Project First Blog Post

+### Wassup data science fam?
+It’s time to put the bro in broadband jk that doesn’t make any sense but we promise what’s coming next will!

 ## Project Summary

 The goal of our project is to study broadband deployment in the United States and what demographic factors, technologies, and policies can predict internet speeds across the country.
 More specifically, we want to explore the following questions: